Skip to content

 How to Measure Your Ring Size at Home

-While it’s faster and likely more accurate to measure your ring size at a jewelry shop using their tools, we understand that you might want to know your size immediately, especially if you’re ordering online and want to know NOW!
+While it’s faster and likely more accurate to measure your ring size at a jewelry shop using their tools, we understand that you might want to know your size immediately, especially if you’re ordering a sorority ring online and want to know NOW!
 If you do get the chance to visit a jewelry store, measure all of your fingers and take notes!

 Measuring your ring or your finger is easy, and these methods work for both standard and first-knuckle “stations.”
 Choose the approach that works best for you.